interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-6-Importing-Shadertoy.md

 ![Ex2: Example 3: GLSL TOP per buffer](../img/12.6_shade/ex3_2.JPG)<br>

 ###### Noise and Feedback TOP
 'iChannel0' for 'Image' is 'Buf A'.
-This means we can connect the output of our 'Buf_A' GLSL TOP, to the first input of our 'Image' GLSL TOP.
+This means we can connect the output of our `Buf_A` `GLSL` TOP, to the first input of our `Image` GLSL TOP.
 If we click on the Shadertoy tab for 'Buf A' we can see that `iChannel0` is a feedback of itself, `Buffer A`.
-Before we create that feedback loop, let’s work with `iChannel1`. 'iChannel1' is a noise texture, so we can create a 'Noise' TOP with the same settings as the previous example and connect it to second input of the 'Buf_A' GLSL TOP.
+Before we create that feedback loop, let’s work with `iChannel1`. 'iChannel1' is a noise texture, so we can create a `Noise` TOP with the same settings as the previous example and connect it to second input of the `Buf_A` `GLSL` TOP.
    For the feedback loop, we can't connect the output of a top to the input of itself without creating a cook dependancy loop.
 Add a 'Feedback' TOP in the network.
 The `Feedback` TOP needs an input so we can connect the 'Noise' TOP to the input, set the 'Target TOP' parameter to 'Buf_A', then connect the output to the first input of the 'Buf_A' GLSL TOP.
 Our network should look like this:
 <p20.jpeg>